BEYOND THE CURRICULUM

 Drama is incorporated into a range of subjects across the curriculum and is taught as a subject in its own right.

 In Years 3 – 6, Prep boys are offered the chance to take part in LAMDA.
-Year 3 and 4 boys work together once a year to perform a musical, and higher up the school the main School Play takes place each Hilary term.
-All boys in Year 8 perform an annual play in French, an abridged Shakespeare play is staged every summer, (see our photo album of A Midsummer Night's Dream), and a Prep School Poetry Recitation Competition is contested before an external adjudicator every February.
+Year 3 and 4 boys work together once a year to perform a musical, and higher up in the school, the main School Play takes place each Hilary term.
+All boys in Year 8 perform an annual play in French, an abridged Shakespeare play or adaptation of a classic novel is staged every summer, (see our photo album of A Midsummer Night's Dream), and a Prep School Poetry Recitation Competition is contested before an external adjudicator every February.
 The highlight for Pre-Prep and Nursery is the Infant Nativity, which is set to music and is ambitious in scope, with pupils regularly tackling different languages and singing in parts.

 TRIPS AND TOURS